Ringdown/ringdown.github.io/thinkpad-l13-yoga.md

 You know how sometimes I talk a lot to explain very little?
 Turns out this is true when I write as well.
+I think I had an existential crisis regarding laptops, so I just put my thoughts down to make sense of it all.

 ## Preface